opentracing-contrib/java-specialagent/README.md

 ## Debugging

 The `-DSpecialAgentLog` system property can be used to set the logging level for SpecialAgent.
 Acceptable values are: `SEVERE WARNING INFO CONFIG FINE FINER FINEST`, or any numerical log level value is acecpted also.
+The default logging level is set to `WARNING`.

 ## Test Usage